 a) allow the AMF to update the UE configuration for access and mobility management-related parameters decided and provided by the AMF by providing new parameter information within the command;

-b) request the UE to perform a registration procedure for mobility and periodic registration update towards the network to update access and mobility management-related parameters decided and provided by the AMF (see subclause 5.5.1.3) ;or
+b) request the UE to perform a registration procedure for mobility and periodic registration update towards the network to update access and mobility management-related parameters decided and provided by the AMF (see subclause 5.5.1.3) ;

-c) deliver the UAV authorization information to the UE, as described in 3GPP TS 23.256 [6AB].
+c) deliver the UAV authorization information to the UE, as described in 3GPP TS 23.256 [6AB]; or

+d) update the PEIPS assistance information in the UE (see subclause 5.3.25).

 This procedure is initiated by the network and can only be used when the UE has an established 5GMM context, and the UE is in 5GMM-CONNECTED mode.
 When the UE is in 5GMM-IDLE mode, the AMF may use the paging or notification procedure to initiate the generic UE configuration update procedure.
 The AMF can request a confirmation response in order to ensure that the parameter has been updated by the UE.